 My Recommendations Regarding Color Street MLM

-I do not recommend Color Street MLM as a way to make an income from home.
+I do not recommend Color Street MLM to make an income from home.
 The Cons clearly out weight the Pros.

 Color Street may not be a scam by definition, but they do run a dishonest business, in my opinion.
-They recruit stylists to sell the same product at parties that the parent company sells at huge discounts at Walmart and Ulta Beauty.
+They recruit stylists to sell the same product at parties in spite of the fact that the parent company offers huge discounts at Walmart and Ulta Beauty.

 The percentage of Stylists that make the top dollar is only 0.04% which is below statistics for most MLM companies.

 The compensation plan is confusing and complicated to keep you guessing and see only high numbers.
 You then believe you can make this kind of money which is rarely the case.